-Passports are used as proof of nationality.
+• Passports are used as proof of nationality.
 When you possess a passport, this means that your country of origin vouches for you, assuring other nations that you are in fact the person you say you are.
-If you the passport of country X, this is the country that you formally 'helong' to and where you this is the country that you formally 'belong' to and where you should be able to enjoy rights as a citizen.
+If you have the passport of country you have the passport you have the passport you have the passport you have the passport you have you have try X, this is the country that you formally 'belong' to and where you should be able to enjoy rights as a citizen.